Introduction to Parameterized Algorithms: Tutorial

 Date Topic Task statement Solutions Remarks

-Kernelization PDF Handwritten solutions
+(by Tung) Kernelization PDF Handwritten solutions

-TBD Branch & Bound PDF Handwritten solutions
+(by Martin) Branch & Bound PDF Handwritten solutions

-TBD Randomized FPT algorithm for Longest Path problem via Color Coding PDF Included in the task statement
+(by Tung) Randomized FPT algorithm for Longest Path problem via Color Coding PDF Included in the task statement